-Five card sequence, from 10 to the Ace in the same suit.
+Five-card poker sequence, from 10 to the Ace in the same suit.
 A royal flush is a combination of a flush and a straight ending in the Ace high card.
-So all the cards are of the same suit, consecutive and have the Ace high card.
+So all the cards are of the same suit, consecutive, and have the Ace high card.

-Any five card sequence in the same suit.
+Any five-card poker sequence in the same suit.
 A straight flush is a combination of a flush and a straight.
 So all the cards are of the same suit, and all are consecutive.
 Ranking between straights is determined by the value of the high end of the straight.
 A royal flush is a straight flush that has a high card value of an Ace.

 Three of a kind combined with a pair.
 A full house is a combination of three of a kind and a pair.
 Meaning all five of your cards are a part of a set of either two or three of the same card value (eg. three 7's and two Kings).
 Ties on a full house are broken by the three of a kind, as you cannot have two equal sets of three of a kind in any single deck.

-Three cards of the same value.
-Any three cards with the same value (eg. a 6 of Clubs, a 6 of Spades or a 6 of Diamonds) is considered to be three of a kind.
+Three cards of the same value make a poker sequence.
+Any three cards with the same value (eg. a 6 of Clubs, a 6 of Spades, or a 6 of Diamonds) is considered to be three of a kind.
 The highest set of three cards wins.

 One pair of two equal value cards constitutes a pair.